 This course introduces the structure and function of the human body.
-Topics include basic chemistry and cell biology, tissues, and the integumentary, skeletal, muscular, nervous, sensory, and endocrine systems of the body.
+Topics include basic chemistry and cell biology, tissues, and the respiratory, integumentary, cardio-vascular skeletal, muscular, nervous and sensory systems of the body.
 Medical terminology is emphasized.
-Laboratory exercises, coordinated with course content, will include microscopic observation, experimentation, study of anatomical models, and dissection activities.
+Laboratory exercises, coordinated with course content, including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course.